ibm-cloud-docs/cis/troubleshooting.md

 ## If you see a privacy warning
 {:#troubleshooting-cis-privacy-warning}

 The certificates issued by {{site.data.keyword.cis_short_notm}} cover the root domain (`example.com`) and one level of subdomain (`*.example.com`).
-If you’re trying to reach a second-level subdomain (`*.*.example.com`) you will see a privacy warning in your browser, because these host names are not added to the SAN.
+If you’re trying to reach a second-level subdomain (`*.*.example.com`) a privacy warning appears in your browser, because these host names are not added to the SAN.

-Also, please allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
-You’ll see a privacy warning in your browser if your new certificate has not yet been issued.
+Allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
+A privacy warning appears in your browser if your new certificate has not yet been issued.

 ## What do I do if I’m under a DDoS attack?
 {:#troubleshooting-cis-ddos-attack}